deevee3/Tandem/Shovel/README.md

-# Shovel Platform
+# TANDEM

 ## Overview
-Shovel is a Laravel 11 application delivering the "Handshake" user experience: AI conversations escalate to human agents exactly when judgment matters.
+TANDEM is a Laravel 11 application delivering the "Handshake" user experience: AI conversations escalate to human agents exactly when judgment matters.
 An embedded SQLite database keeps all customer data inside the app while enabling a clear upgrade path to Postgres.

 ### MVP outcomes
 - Faster resolutions at lower cost with auditable handoffs